espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Shadowmist Cape.md

 * * *

 **Effect** Attempt a Stealth check against the triggering creature's Perception DC.
-If you roll a success, you're [[Hidden]] from that creature until the end of your next turn or until right after you use a hostile action against that creature.
+If you roll a success, you're [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] from that creature until the end of your next turn or until right after you use a hostile action against that creature.
 If you roll a critical success, you're hidden from that creature until the end of your next turn, even if you use hostile actions against that creature.

 * * *